fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

    force directory mode = 0777
 ```

-SMB shares are available on the network for my wife and I to access from any PC or laptop, even any tablet or phone -- I wrote this <a href="/blog/solid-explorer-samba-share/" target="_blank" data-umami-event="home-server-solid-explorer">blog post about how to access SMB shares from Android</a>.
+SMB shares are available on the network for my wife and I to access from any PC or laptop, even any tablet or phone -- I wrote blog posts about how to access SMB shares from Android, [using Solid Explorer](/blog/solid-explorer-samba-share/) or [using Xplorer File Manager](/blog/xplore-android-smb-share/).
 On my Windows PC, I have the SMB shares mapped as network drives and mostly manage them through there.

 :::image-figure[SMB shares from Linux server mapped as network drives in Windows.]
 ![A screenshot of Windows Explorer showing multiple network locations](../../img/blog/smb-windows.png)